kkots/ggxrd_hitbox_overlay_2211/README.md

 showIndividualHitboxOutlines = false

 ; A keyboard shortcut.
-; Pressing this shortcut will show/hide the mod's UI window. modWindowVisibilityToggle = Escape
+; Pressing this shortcut will show/hide the mod's UI windows. modWindowVisibilityToggle = Escape

 ; Specify true or false.